 However, I believe the seeds I collected that season gave me a better indicator of milkweed health…only 20% of my seeds sprouted the next season!
 Every other year without heavy aphid infestations, my seed viability has been at least 90%.

 Little did I realize, I could have stopped this infestation from getting so out of control.
 Over the years I’ve learned more about treating aphids and preventing infestations, so I’m here to help you avoid my aphid-blanketed milkweed debacle of 2011.

 Of all the questions I receive about butterfly gardening, “how can I control aphids on my milkweed?” is probably the most frequent.
 A good idea for all gardeners is to check your plants regularly.
 In the following photo, you might see two harmless aphids sitting below tropical milkweed flowers…

 …but I see the potential beginnings of an aphid army!

 Here’s are some tips to keep that army from ever forming, so you can save your precious milkweed plants:

-1. RUB THEM OUT: some people simply control them by rubbing them off with their fingers and thumbs .
+1. RUB THEM OUT: some people simply get rid of aphids by rubbing them off with their fingers and thumbs .
 This can be effective when the numbers are low if you’re not afraid to get your hands (or gloves) dirty.